 Use the leftovers to make sandwiches.
 Be sure to slice the roast thinly against the grain with a sharp knife for best-ever beef sandwiches.

 Full of spicy goodness, this rump roast recipe will absolutely rock your world.

 It gets its heat from the jalapenos, red chili flakes and chili powder, but you can easily adjust the heat from mild to numbingly hot if desired.

 This recipe is so easy to prepare and you can make it in a slow cooker or roaster, too.
 It's delicious served over rice, tacos, or burrito bowls.

 Marinated in brown sugar, olive oil, garlic, Worcestershire sauce, salt and pepper, this oven-baked recipe boasts juicy, unbelievably tender and bursting with flavor rump roast meat.

-It honestly makes one of the best rump roast beef recipes.
+This roast beef recipe is one of the best..
 Don't forget to put a roasting pan underneath to catch the drippings to serve with the roast.